Vehicle Code in Washington

 Most subjects listed in Washington's vehicle code link to other, more detailed information on those topics.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
-This record will spell out if your driver’s license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DOL.
+This record will spell out if your Washington driver’s license is currently valid.
+Should your driver's license have been revoked or suspended, the report will indicate that according to what’s on record with the WA DOL.
 This report will also show points against your license and, in some cases, information on any accidents you have had.